Nightly Goodnight - Poem by GJG Elton

 Saying good night, at the end of each day,

-I'm sad she's not here, but miles away.
+I'm pained she's not here, but miles away.

 Decades ago, she once was my bride.

-With her not here, I do nothing but cry.
+With her being there, I do nothing but cry.

-Closing my eyes, I then try to sleep,
+Closing my eyes, I try to force sleep,

 With longing inside, I again start to weep.

-We'll meet in the stars, waiting I'll be.
+We'll meet in the stars, there waiting I'll be.

 Though distance tends, to keep us apart,

-Remember I still hold her near in my heart.
+I long for and hold her, near in my heart.

-Recalling those words, I then start to smile,
+Recalling those words, I again start to smile,

-I see all the stars, how beautifully arranged,
+I see all the stars, though beautifully arranged,

-But she is not there, nothing has changed.
+But she is not there, and nothing has changed.

-I sit there, alone, with hope in my heart,
+I wait there, alone, with hope in my heart,

 An image appears, of something long yearned,